auriq/essentia_docs/source/tutorial/aqtools/aq_pp tutorial.rst

     0,0,"Wheeler","Sarah","Portugal","F",89,"This record came from file 6"
     0,0,"Kelley","Jacqueline","Philippines","F",57.600000000000001,"This record came from file 6"

 The expression in ``-evlc`` can use much more than existing columns and previously defined variables.
-There are also a variety of **built-in functions** that can only be used in the -evlc option that allow much more sophisticated analysis of your data.
+There are also a variety of **built-in functions** that can only be used in the ``-evlc`` option that allow much more sophisticated analysis of your data.

 See the aq_pp Documentation for a full list and example of these functions.
-For now I'll introduce the simpler functions that allow you to find the minumum, maximum, and hash value of variuous columns.
+For now I'll introduce the simpler functions that allow you to find the minumum, maximum, and hash value of various columns.

 ``aq_pp -f,+1 tutorialdata.csv -d f:float_col i:integer_col s:last_name s:first_name s:country -evlc i:minimum 'Min(float_col, integer_col)' -evlc i:maximum 'Max(float_col, integer_col)' -evlc i:hash 'SHash(country)' -c minimum maximum hash``